pingcap/tidb-dev-guide/src/understand-tidb/memory-management-mechanism.md

 #### AggSpillDiskAction

-In implementation, we use `AggSpillDiskAction` to control the spill disk of `HashAgg`.
-When `AggSpillDiskAction` is triggered, it will switch HashAgg executor to spill-mode, and the memory usage of HashAgg will not grow.
+We use `AggSpillDiskAction` to control the spill disk of `HashAgg`.
+When `AggSpillDiskAction` is triggered, it will switch HashAgg executor to spill-mode, and the memory usage of HashAgg won't grow.

 We use the following algorithm to control the memory increasing:
 1. When the memory usage is higher than the mem-quota, switch the HashAgg executor to spill-mode.